thuanguyen/MACE/README.md

 # MACE

-This is guideline for Me - a person Who is not familiar with computational approaches.
+I would like to make a guideline for Me - a person Who is not familiar with computational approaches.

-1.